Journey of Reconciliation Rosemary & Columbia St.

 Join University Presbyterian Church and Community Church of Chapel Hill for a community walk visiting the Chapel Hill sites involving the Journey, while engaging with the story of how events unfolded.
 Participants should meet in the UPC parking lot at 1:45 pm to walk, explore and reflect together.

 Art + Transit aims to bring more artistic vibrancy to the daily commute and enliven unsuspecting spaces throughout Chapel Hill.
 As part of this initiative, Art + Transit will be commemorating the Journey of Reconciliation at the bus shelter at the Rosemary Street & Columbia Street parking lot.
-The installation will be completed the week of April 11.

 - The Journey of Reconciliation in North Carolina (summary from Orange Politics)